-This section covers writing tests for the
+This section covers running and writing tests for the

 Sean Hammond has written up a guide to getting started running and writing